Skip navigation

 • A medical problem may make it risky for you to push.

 Before the vacuum can be used, your baby needs to be far enough down the birth canal.
-Your doctor will check you carefully to make sure it is safe to use the vacuum.
+Your doctor or midwife will check you carefully to make sure it is safe to use the vacuum.
 This device is only safe to use when the baby is very close to being born.
 If the head is too high, a cesarean birth (C-section) will be recommended.

 Most women will not need the vacuum to help them deliver.
 You may feel tired and tempted to ask for a little help.
 But if there is no true need for a vacuum-assisted delivery, it is safer for you and your baby to deliver on your own.